 1Department of Computer Science and Engineering, Koneru Lakshmaiah Education Foundation, Bowrampet, Hyderabad-500043, Telangana, India.vikas@klh.edu.in

-2Department of Computer Science and Engineering, Acharya Nagarjuna University, Guntur dt, A.P India. sukumar.makkapati@gmail.com
+2Department of Computer Science and Engineering, Acharya Nagarjuna University, Guntur District, A.P India. sukumar.makkapati@gmail.com

-3Horizon Systems Inc, Phoenix, Arizona , USA.
+3Horizon Systems Inc., Phoenix, Arizona , USA.
 Srinivas.Bogireddy@gmail.com

 4Department of Electronics and Communication Engineering, Karpaga Vinayaga College of Engineering and Technology, Chengalpattu, Tamil Nadu, India. profksbala@gmail.com

-5Department of IT, Sri Shakthi institute of Engineering and Technology, Coimbatore. mdeepait@siet.ac.in
+5Department of IT, Sri Shakthi Institute of Engineering and Technology, Coimbatore. mdeepait@siet.ac.in

-Abstract:
+Abstract

 In the ever-evolving domain of medical imaging, the integration of deep learning techniques holds the promise of transformative advancements.
 This research delved into the potential of employing data transfer within deep learning architectures for the automated detection of three distinct lung cancer types.
-Leveraging sophisticated methodologies like Linear Discriminant Analysis (LDA), t-SNE, and PCA, the study aimed to enhance accuracy and efficiency in detecting malignancies from lung CT scan images.
-On rigorous evaluation, the models demonstrated compelling accuracy rates: Salivary Gland-type Lung Tumors at 90.5%, Pleomorphic (Spindle/Giant Cell) Carcinoma at 88.2%, and Primary Pulmonary Sarcomas at 91.3%.
+Leveraging sophisticated methodologies like linear discriminant analysis (LDA), t-SNE, and PCA, the study aimed to enhance accuracy and efficiency in detecting malignancies from lung CT scan images.
+On rigorous evaluation, the models demonstrated compelling accuracy rates: salivary gland-type lung tumors at 90.5%, pleomorphic (spindle/giant cell) carcinoma at 88.2%, and primary pulmonary sarcomas at 91.3%.
 Additionally, ROC curve analysis further highlighted the robust discriminative capability of the models across varied decision thresholds.
 The promising results accentuate the potential of integrating data transfer techniques with deep learning in a clinical setting.
-This research not only showcases a significant stride in lung cancer detection but also paves the path for further innovations in automated medical image analysis.
+This research not only exhibits a significant stride in lung cancer detection but also paves the path for further innovations in automated medical image analysis.

-Keywords: Data transfer, deep learning, lung cancer detection, dimensionality reduction, ROC curve analysis.
+Keywords: Data transfer, deep learning, lung cancer detection, dimensionality reduction, ROC curve analysis

 Introduction

 Lung cancer, one of the leading causes of death globally, poses significant challenges for healthcare systems worldwide.
 With its silent progression and often late-stage detection, many patients face a dire prognosis by the time the disease is diagnosed.
 Early detection has always been the linchpin in the battle against this formidable adversary.
 The significance of early detection cannot be overstated; it not only improves the likelihood of successful treatment outcomes but also significantly reduces the associated healthcare costs and overall mortality rates.
 Traditionally, the diagnostic process for lung cancer has been heavily reliant on the expertise of radiologists.
 These professionals meticulously examine lung images, searching for the subtlest indicators of malignancy [1,2].
 However, this approach has its limitations.
 The sheer volume of medical imaging that radiologists must process daily can lead to fatigue, and even the most experienced eye can overlook minor but critical anomalies.
-Moreover, the subjective nature of such evaluations can sometimes result in inconsistencies and diagnostic errors.vIn this context, the digital revolution in the healthcare domain has ushered in a new era of possibilities.
+Moreover, the subjective nature of such evaluations can sometimes result in inconsistencies and diagnostic errors.
+In this context, the digital revolution in the healthcare domain has ushered in a new era of possibilities.
 Automated systems, powered by advanced computational algorithms, have begun to make their mark, aiming to augment the capabilities of human experts.
 Among these algorithms, deep learning, a subset of machine learning, has emerged as a frontrunner in the field of medical imaging.
 Its ability to automatically learn intricate patterns from vast amounts of data has made it particularly suited for tasks like image recognition and classification [3,4].